Trusted WordPress tutorials, when you need them most.

 How to Display Only Parent Category in the WordPress Post Loop

-In this article, we will show you how to modify the WordPress post loop to display only the parent category on a single post.
+In this article, we’ll show you how to use a code snippet to modify the WordPress post loop and display only the parent category on a single post.

 Displaying only the parent category in WordPress loop